Business Compliance10 min read30 April 2026

 Step 7: Confirmation

-After submission, BizFile+ will issue a confirmation receipt.
-Download and save this for your records.
+After submission, BizFile+ issues a confirmation receipt.
+Download and save it.
 The filed annual return becomes publicly searchable on ACRA's register.

 Penalties for Late or Non-Filing